 Catch up on the event as it happens by using the hashtag #rbcgranfondo and following our accounts on social media – all @rbcgranfondo

 We recommend a well-maintained road bike for this journey.
 One that has been looked over by a bike mechanic recently and that you are comfortable with riding.
 Make sure that your gearing is suitable for riding the hills.
 Some riders may be tempted to ride their mountain bike on this journey.
 It can be done, but it’s a harder challenge.

 Some riders may want to use a Tandem bike – these bikes are deemed a “non-standard” bike.
-Riders wishing to use a non-standard bike must apply for permission by requesting and completing the Non-Standard Bicycle Application Form (email us for a copy).
-Only riders that submit the Application form and are approved by GranFondo Canada are permitted to ride a Tandem bike in the event.
+Riders wishing to use a non-standard bike must apply for permission by requesting and completing the Non-Standard Bicycle Application Form (email us at [email protected] for a copy).
+Only riders that submit the Application form and are approved by RBC GranFondo are permitted to ride a Tandem bike in the event.
 Please note, both riders must be registered and each have their own event wristband.
 Riders who do not have a wristband will be asked to leave the event.

 Yes.
 We have a number of ways mechanical support is available throughout the event and for just a flat in need of a tube, we’ve got Ride Marshals on course that will have a tube or two to help out.

-Riders are expected to be prepared on course with at least an intertube and pump.
-But in the event of mechanical problems assistance will be available at the start, the Rest Stops, and the finish.
+Riders are expected to be prepared on course with at least an inter-tube and pump.
+But in the event of mechanical problems, assistance will be available at the start, the Rest Stops, and the finish.
 Mechanical stations will be equipped to fix flats and minor repairs or adjustments.
 To signal you need mechanical assistance, pull over to the side of the lane and turn your bike upside down so it’s sitting on the handle bars and saddle.